We strive to be active members of our local community.

-I believe in developmentally appropriate practice in education that meets the needs of the children and families we serve.
-I strive to provide the highest quality programming possible by committing to forming strong relationships and using personal reflection as a tool for my own growth.
+We believe in developmentally appropriate practice in education that meets the needs of the children and families we serve.
+We strive to provide the highest quality programming possible by committing to forming strong relationships and using personal reflection as a tool for my own growth.

-I firmly believe we are stewards of the land where we work and play.
-It is our responsibility, as stewards, to leave the eco-system better than when we found it and to engage in sustainable, ethical practices always in all ways; To give back to the land and our community in ways which show our gratitude.
+We firmly believe we are stewards of the land where we work and play.
+It is our responsibility, as stewards, to leave the eco-system better than when we found it and to engage in sustainable, ethical practices always in all ways, to give back to the land and our community in ways which show our gratitude.

 “Unless we are willing to encourage our children to reconnect with and appreciate the natural world,